Phreshhh/PhreshPlayer-plugins/README.md

 The <a href="https://github.com/Phreshhh/PhreshPlayer" target="_blank">PhreshPlayer</a>'s plugins source codes.

-If you want make a new plugin, please download and install the "Demo Plugin" (form the <a href="https://github.com/Phreshhh/PhreshPlayer/releases" target="_blank">player</a>) for more information.
+If you want make a new plugin, please check the <a href="https://github.com/Phreshhh/PhreshPlayer-plugins/tree/master/demoplugin" target="_blank">README.md</a> and/or download & install the "Demo Plugin" (form the <a href="https://github.com/Phreshhh/PhreshPlayer/releases" target="_blank">player</a>) for more information.

 ## Added plugins